ChatGPT 10 min read

 Save your draft history before disputing.
 Google Docs version history and Word AutoSave both produce forensic trails of real typing patterns.
 Most universities now accept this as exonerating evidence.
 Vanderbilt disabled the detector institution-wide in 2023 over false positives, and Turnitin warns instructors not to use the indicator as sole proof.

-How do I make ChatGPT text undetectable to Turnitin?
+How do I make ChatGPT text read like my own writing?

 Two paths.
-The slow one is by hand — split long sentences, drop AI vocabulary clusters (delve, crucial, tapestry, realm), cut transition words, replace half your em dashes with commas, add a short fragment, takes 45 minutes for 1,000 words.
-The fast one is structural humanizing through Refrazr or similar — pattern analysis plus structural rewrite, scores below 5% in 49 of 50 corpus tests.
+The slow one is by hand — split long sentences, drop AI vocabulary clusters (delve, crucial, tapestry, realm), cut transition words, replace half your em dashes with commas, add a short fragment; takes about 45 minutes for 1,000 words.
+The fast one is structural rewriting through Refrazr or similar — pattern analysis plus a structural rewrite that changes the rhythm and vocabulary distribution, not just the words.
+The editor shows you the pattern analysis before and after so you can see what changed.

 Keep reading